SU_A_08

 [r] Yes.

-[i] At which university and which faculty?
+[i] Which university and which faculty?

-[r] The University of Ghent, the faculty of journalism.
+[r] The University of Ghent, the Faculty of Journalism.

-[i] So you want the world to hear your voice and the voice of people who lost their rights, is that your dream?
+[i] So you want the world to hear your voice and the voice of people who have lost their rights, is that your dream?
+If Allah wills it, if Allah wills it.
+I wish you success.

 [r] Thank you.